stdhexs/HideoutBot-Commands/README.md

 -tps | Checks the TPS of the server.

 -jd or -joindate | Shows players join date.
-(Down due to Captcha.)
+(Down due to Captcha.
+Only for 9b9t.com)

 -playtime or -pt | Get you or someone elses playtime.

 -kd, -kills, or -deaths | Gets the KD of a player.
+(Only for 9b9t.com)

 -quote | Get a random message someone has said.